Eating Disorders

 Sticking to Your Recovery Meal Plan During Summer

-You may have different schedule difficulties or changes in routine, but regardless, it is important to put your recovery first and make sure you are able to stick to your meal plan, even if the timing of your meals may change.
+It's important to put your recovery first during the summer and stick to your meal plan, even if the timing of your meals may change.

-Dealing with changes in schedule can be very difficult to balance with recovery from an eating disorder.
+Dealing with changes to routine can be difficult to balance with eating disorder recovery.

 I have found packing a meal helps ensure I get a good lunch or dinner in – depending upon what shift I am working.

-I have talked about packed lunches before in regards to school lunches, but I want to touch on it again with a focus on lunches while at work.
+I have talked about packed lunches before regarding school lunches, but I want to touch on it again with a focus on lunches while at work.

 A lot more options are open when you switch from school to work lunches.